nithuan141/react-webpack-boilerplate/README.md

 ### `npm run build`

-This will genretae the minified javascript file to dist folder using <strong>webpack</strong>.
+This will generate the transpiled and minified javascript files to dist folder using <strong>webpack</strong>.